Military career of Mustafa Kemal Atatürk: Ministry of War (1918–1919)

 On 30 October 1918 the Ottomans capitulated to the Allies with the Armistice of Mudros.
 Beginning with the armistice, the creation of the modern Arab world and Turkey began.
 At the end of the war, Mustafa Kemal was 37 years old.
 In the final stages of WWI, he was assigned to command the largest remaining Ottoman Army division, the Thunder Groups Command.
 After the armistice, however, Thunder Groups Command was dissolved, and Mustafa Kemal returned to an occupied Constantinople on 13 November 1918.

 The Occupation of Constantinople began before the Ottoman Army's leading officers, such as Mustafa Kemal on 13 November 1918, Kazim Karabekir on 28 November 1918, İsmet İnönü, and others returned to Istanbul.
 Mustafa Kemal found himself surrounded with conditions in Istanbul that he fought to prevent.
 The "dark days of the armistice" was the common saying among the Muslim members of the Empire.
 He met with Rauf Bey and the Grand Vizier Ahmet Izzet Pasha.
 He wanted to resign from the army.
 Ahmet Izzet Pasha persuaded him to stay.
 He was given an administrative position at the Ministry of War (Harbiye Nezareti).
 Ahmet Izzet Pasha's term ended sharply and replaced by Tevfik Pasha on 18 November.
 High Commissioner Admiral Somerset Arthur Gough-Calthorpe was assigned as the Allied military adviser to Constantinople.
 His first task was to arrest some thirty former members of the CUP on 29/30 January 1919.
 They were taken to Bekiraga Bolugu, the military detention center.
 Mustafa Kemal was not one of them.
-Ottoman government needed respected officers to control the army.
+The Ottoman government needed respected officers to control the army.
 Older generals, such as Abdullah Pasha, could not control the army.
 The war minister Cevat Cobanli, declared that serving officers could not form associations and Mustafa Kemal claiming to advocate political neutrality of the armed forces was not perceived as a threat.